-The currencies of the region kept depreciating against the US dollar and accumulated an average movement of 3.6% so far this year, which caused positive effects from exchange rate fluctuations in the investment portfolios of the subsidiaries that have foreign currency positions.
-The Colombian peso depreciated 9.2% in the first half of 2021, generating positive translation effects in the consolidation of operations.
-The foreign exchange management of Grupo Sura is part of a strategy of matching and monitoring assets and liabilities in foreign currency, a strategy that limits exposure to exchange rate movements in each subsidiary.
+The depreciation of Latin American currencies against the US dollar accelerated in the third quarter, accumulating an average variation of 4.68% so far this year compared to the 3.6% recorded in the second quarter.
+This movement generated positive effects due to exchange fluctuations in the investment portfolios of the subsidiaries with foreign currency positions.

+The Colombian peso depreciated 11.1% in the first 9 months of 2021, generating positive translation effects in the consolidation of operations.
+Exchange rate management is framed within a strategy of matching and monitoring assets and liabilities in foreign currency, a strategy that limits exposure to exchange rate movements.